-Development proposals for energy generating infrastructure using renewable or low carbon energy sources, including wind and tidal power, will be supported provided the proposals do not affect the integrity of European sites of conservation importance in line with the Local Plan Policy ENV2 and the Conservation of Habitats and Species Regulations 2017 (as amended) and there will be no unacceptable effects on the:
+Development proposals for energy generating infrastructure using renewable or low carbon energy sources, including wind and tidal power, will be supported provided there will be no unacceptable effects on the:

 - i. visual impact in the immediate locality and the wider area

 - ii. amenity of nearby dwellings

 - iii. landscape, countryside and shore

 - iv. highway safety and traffic generation

 - v. migratory bird routes

-vi. sites of ecological, geological and archaeological importance.
+- vi. sites of ecological, geological and archaeological importance.